tarantool/tarantool/doc/sphinx/book/app/d-plugins.rst

                   MySQL Example
 ===========================================================

-This example assumes that MySQL 5.5 or MySQL 5.6 has been installed.
-Recent MariaDB versions should also work.
+This example assumes that MySQL 5.5 or MySQL 5.6 or MySQL 5.7 has been installed.
+Recent MariaDB versions will also work, the MariaDB C connector is used.
 The package that matters most is the MySQL client developer package, typically named something like libmysqlclient-dev.
 The file that matters most from this package is libmysqlclient.so or a similar name.
 One can use :code:`find` or :code:`whereis` to see what directories these files